Welcome to the Podiatry Arena forums

 An LED 50-watt traffic light in Portsmouth, United Kingdom

-Traffic lights consist normally of three signals, transmitting meaningful information to road users through colours and symbols including arrows and bicycles.
-The regular traffic light colours are red, yellow (also known as amber), and green arranged vertically or horizontally in that order.
-Although this is internationally standardised,[4] variations exist on national and local scales as to traffic light sequences and laws.[5]
+Traffic lights usually consist of three signals, transmitting meaningful information to road users through colours and symbols, including arrows and bicycles.
+The usual traffic light colours are red to stop traffic, amber for traffic change, and green to allow traffic to proceed.
+These are arranged vertically or horizontally in that order.
+Although this is internationally standardised,[4] variations in traffic light sequences and laws exist on national and local scales.[5]

-The method was first introduced in December 1868 on Parliament Square in London to reduce the need for police officers to control traffic.[6]
-Since then, electricity and computerised control has advanced traffic light technology and increased intersection capacity.[7]
-The system is also used for other purposes, for example, to control pedestrian movements, variable lane control (such as tidal flow systems or smart motorways), and railway level crossings.
+Traffic lights were first introduced in December 1868 on Parliament Square in London to reduce the need for police officers to control traffic.[6]
+Since then, electricity and computerised control have advanced traffic light technology and increased intersection capacity.[7]
+The system is also used for other purposes, including the control of pedestrian movements, variable lane control (such as tidal flow systems or smart motorways), and railway level crossings.

 1. ^ "robot – definition of robot in English – Oxford Dictionaries".
 Oxford Dictionaries – English.
 Archived from the original on 14 August 2018.